SEARCH ENGINE OPTIMIZATION

 SEO/SEARCH ENGINE OPTIMIZATION

-Sachs Marketing Group is a full-service Search Engine Optimization company, offering both local and enterprise SEO.
+Sachs Marketing Group is a full-service SEO or Search Engine Optimization company, offering both local and enterprise SEO.
 No matter the size, nature, or location of your business, we've got the tools and expertise to help you get more customers through increased search engine visibility.

 What is Search Engine Optimization?

-It is far more complex than this – as it's speculated there are over 200 ranking factors the search engines use to determine ranking for any keyword.
+SEO is far more complex than this – as it's speculated there are over 200 ranking factors the search engines use to determine ranking for any keyword.
 While the algorithms that determine ranking are held under lock and key, experienced marketers have conducted tests and analyzed data to learn what works and what doesn't.

 Ultimately, search engines are just like you – aiming to please their customers.
 If users aren't happy with the results they get for their searches, then they'll go elsewhere to find what they're looking for.
-Algorithms have changed dramatically over the years, all in an effort to improve the quality of content on the web, and make the user experience better.
+SEO algorithms have changed dramatically over the years, all in an effort to improve the quality of content on the web, and make the user experience better.